GuedaliaBonheur/ML2018_410321328_TermProject/README.md

 <h2 align="center">Introductory Machine Learning Term Project</h2>
 <h3 align="center">Face Recognizer System</h3>
 <h4 align="center">Description</h4>
 The goal of this homework was to implement a face recognition system, that will process a database of 50 different people with 15 images each.
 Our implementation was done with Matlab.
+Instead of jpg files, our program works with pgm files since they are lighter and easier to cinvert into arrays of unsigned 8 bit numbers.
+In the next section we will have a more in-depth explaination of the working principle of our program.

 <h4 align="center">Principle</h4>